HaoHuang0527/Haohuang0527.github.io/_pages/about.md

 ------
 Education
 ======
-The Hong Kong University of Science and Technology   Sept.
+The Hong Kong University of Science and Technology,   Sept.
 2022 - Present

 Major: Computer Science and Engineering with an Extended Major in Artificial Intelligence